Project-X-Mods/coffeelinux/README.md

 ==================================================

-Instructions are as follows: For most things you just answer yes if asked I have already prepared everything in a certain order for your convenience internally.
+Instructions are as follows: For most things you just answer "yes" if asked.

+The installer is prepared everything in a certain order for your convenience and performance internally.

 ==================================================